 You can't help it ‐ it's biologically guaranteed.
 What made a root‐canal bearable, "homogenises" soft‐serve ice cream.
 You've likely guessed at the font of all this happiness.
 Yes, it's laughing gas ‐ those little pressurised nitrous oxide bubbles that expand when extruded and depressurised, … and make you oh, so happy!

 Take our word for it: that little Flake didn't come easy.
 There is patented technology in that too!
-Cadburys patented the radial "break‐lines" that present a perfectly planar axial end to that enticing protruding Flake.
+Cadburys patented the radial "break‐lines" that enable that enticingly protruding Flake to present a perfectly planar axial end.
 Kind of like a Kit‐Kat, but not quite.
 What boggles me is that Cadbury's considered it necessary to include 11 pictures properly to explain this technological milestone ‐ each worth 994 superfluous words.

 The extraordinarily lateral thought that spiraled into left field; that little seed that blossomed from a chocolate in a soft serve into the patented "chocolate coated ice cream".
 Eskimo Pie's patent is widely recognized for lifting the humble soft serve from the Flake Age to the Dip Age.